funvill/funvill.github.io/_posts/2023-03-13-idea045-spread-your-genes.md

 ---
 layout: single
-title: Idea 45 - Spread your genes
+title: Idea 045 - Spread your genes
 date: '2023-03-13 00:45'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: games projects ideas
 excerpt: A outdoor game that rewards you for spreading your DNA to as many other players as possible
 ---